e5k/e5k.github.io/pages/terror/terror.md

 <a class="github-button" href="https://github.com/e5k/TError" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star e5k/TError on GitHub">Star</a>
 <a class="github-button" href="https://github.com/e5k/TError/fork" data-icon="octicon-repo-forked" data-size="large" data-show-count="true" aria-label="Fork e5k/TError on GitHub">Fork</a>

-TError is a Matlab package designed to quantify systematically the uncertainty associated with the characterisation of tephra deposits, in which the most commonly used methods to quantify eruption source parameters are implemented.
+TError is a Matlab package designed to quantify the uncertainty of eruption source parameters calculated from tephra deposits.
 Inputs of the code are a range of field-based, model-based and empirical parameters (i.e., clast diameter, crosswind and downwind ranges, thickness measurement, area of isopach contours, bulk deposit density, empirical constants and wind speed).

 TError is maintained on <a href="https://github.com/e5k/TError" target="_blank">GitHub</a> and was published in <a href="http://scholarcommons.usf.edu/siv/vol1/iss1/2/" target="_blank">Statistics in Volcanology</a> as *Biass S, Bagheri G, Aeberhard W, Bonadonna C (2014) TError: towards a better quantification of the uncertainty propagated during the characterization of tephra deposits.
 Stat Volcanol 1:1–27*.